 Using Apple’s 2016 10K, we can see that it has a substantial negative net debt balance.
 For companies that carry significant debt, a positive net debt balance is more common, while a negative net debt balance is common for companies that keep a lot of cash.

-Once a company’s equity value has been calculated, the next step is to determine the value of each individual share.
-In order to figure this out, we have to determine the number of shares that are currently outstanding.
-We have written a thorough guide to calculating a company’s current shares but will summarize here:
+Once a company’s equity value has been calculated, the next step is to determine the value of each share.
+To figure this out, we have to determine the number of shares that are currently outstanding.
+We have written a thorough guide to calculating a company’s current shares but will summarize the key steps here:

 1. Take the current actual share count from the front cover of the company’s latest annual (10K) or interim (10Q) filing.
 For Apple, it is:

 2. Next, add the effect of dilutive shares.
-These are shares that aren’t quite common stock yet, but that can become common stock and thus be potentially dilutive to the common shareholders (i.e. stock options, warrants, restricted stock and convertible debt and convertible preferred stock).
+These are shares that aren’t quite common stock yet, but that can become common stock and thus be potentially dilutive to the common shareholders (i.e. stock options, warrants, restricted stock, convertible debt, and convertible preferred stock).

 Assuming that we calculated 50 million dilutive securities for Apple, we can now put all the pieces together and complete the analysis: